airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 instruction does two things.
 First it pushes the address of the next instruction, which is the return addressreturn address, onto the stackstack.
-Then it modifies the instruction pointerinstruction pointer (EIP-INDEXED) to point to the start of the function.
+Then it modifies the instruction pointerinstruction pointer (*%eip*) to point to the start of the function.
 So, at the time the function starts, the stack looks like this (the "top" of the stack is at the bottom on this example):